Admissions / Referrals

 Referral routes will vary depending on the reasons for the referral, but the standard route is:

 If the student continues to be at risk of exclusion/disengagement and the school has exhausted all existing provision, the school rep will discuss the potential for a referral to Malden Oaks.
-This may be at the next available PPP meeting, or outside of it, depending on the timing.
+This may be at the next available CFC meeting, or outside of it, depending on the timing.

-Once the form has been received and reviewed, the school rep arranges a meeting with the headteacher of Malden Oaks.
+Once the form has been received and reviewed, the school rep arranges a meeting with the Headteacher of Malden Oaks.
 This meeting normally takes place at the mainstream school and includes the student, parent/carers, school rep and any other relevant professionals.
 This is an opportunity for all concerned to describe the current situation and state what they hope to gain from the referral.
 Timescales and expectations will be discussed and agreed at this meeting.

 The head teacher arranges for the student and parent/carer to visit Malden Oaks.
 School staff and other professionals are welcome to attend, but it is not essential that they do so.
 After a guided tour of the premises, and a discussion about expectations, the student and parent will be asked to complete various forms.